Pretty Woman: A Fantasy Theme Analysis

-Originally written 22 July 1991, as a presentation for one of my University of Waterloo Masters English courses.
+Originally written 22 July 1991, as an oral presentation for one of my University of Waterloo Masters English courses.

 In 1989 a Hollywood producer was trying to cast a film called 3000.
 The producer had wanted Michelle Pfeiffer and Al Pacino, but they both turned the movie down.
 3000 was the story of the ill-fated meeting between a Hollywood Boulevard prostitute and a wealthy corporate raider.
 It was envisioned as an “anti-Cinderella,” a movie about how men would rather buy women than respect them.
 In it, the prostitute gets to spend a week with the raider, but she ends up back on the streets, doing drugs.
 3000 was a bleak movie with an unhappy ending (Rea CI).